abinit/abinit/doc/tutorial/bse.md

 The structure of the input file is very similar to the one of *tbs_3.in*, the main difference is in the first section:

-    ndtset 4
+    ndtset    2
-    ecuteps: 1 ecuteps+ 2
+    ecuteps: 2 ecuteps+ 1
     bs_coulomb_term 11

-that instructs the code to execute four calculations where the direct term is constructed using different value of [[ecuteps]].
+that instructs the code to execute two calculations where the direct term is constructed using different value of [[ecuteps]].
 We also relax the diagonal-only approximation for the screening by setting [[bs_coulomb_term]] = 11 so that the non-locality of $W(\rr, \rr')$ is correctly taken into account.